CesiumGS/3d-tiles/extensions/3DTILES_content_gltf/README.md

 ## Extension JSON

 With this extension, the tile content may be a glTF asset.
 Runtime engines must be able to determine compatibility before loading the content.
-If the glTF asset uses or requires certain glTF extensions, then these extensions must be listed on the `3DTILES_content_gltf` object.
+If the glTF asset uses or requires certain glTF extensions, then these extensions must also be listed in the `3DTILES_content_gltf` object.
 This is a property of the top-level tileset `extensions` object with the following properties:

 * `extensionsUsed`: an array of glTF extensions used by glTF content in the tileset.
 * `extensionsRequired`: an array of glTF extensions required by glTF content in the tileset.